-“When you think of a community garden you often imagine vegie plots or food, but there’s much more going on here,” says Secret Garden coordinator Marianne Farrar.
+“When you think of a community garden you often imagine vegie plots, but there’s much more going on here,” says Secret Garden coordinator Marianne Farrar.

 It’s just after 9am, and Farrar is jostling with a lock on the garden’s main gate.
 A handful of local workers and disabled volunteers have gathered out the front, ready to start their day.
 Farrar has barely clicked the latch when people start to stream in.
 They walk past the nursery, where hundreds of small pots – from hardy natives to kitchen herbs – await new homes; past a small army of propagated seedlings in a plastic polytunnel; past the front office, the potting shed and into the garden.